aurotripathy/menace/simple/README.md

-The hyperparamters don't work for this case.
+The hyperparamters don't work for this case (optimizer SGD and activation Sigmoid).

 ```